 Fuller’s Earth is a clay that draws out the impurities in the skin and leaves skin feeling fresh and exfoliated.
 Both fullers earth and flax seed have anti-aging properties as well.
 Added to this, honey is a humectant.
 This means your face will feel supple and moisturized (this is added to balance the fuller’s earth which tends to dry out the skin).

 Honey and flax also lighten acne scars.
-But remember, to even out complexion with natural rememdies, you have to keep at it and be consistent!
+But remember, to even out complexion with natural remedies, you have to keep at it and be consistent!

-For those of us who have oily skin, you can change up the lemon water-honey ratio by adding a bit more lemon water and a bit less honey.
+For those of us who have oily skin, you can change up the lemon water-honey ratio by adding a bit more lemon juice and a bit less honey.
 For dry-skinned people, vice-versa.

-This mask is a perfect anti-aging mask that takes care of dull, flat skin prone to wrinkles, acne/acne scars and dark spots.
+This mask is perfect for anti-aging that takes care of dull, flat skin prone to wrinkles, acne/acne scars and dark spots.